The value of a great portrait or head shot far exceeds the cost-

 I use several new and some no longer available portrait specific lenses to make my portrait subjects look their best without resorting to heavy-handed digital retouching tools that ultimately look phony.

 The reason so many ‘selfie’ portraits look lousy is simply a matter of perspective.
-To properly ‘render’ the human face an artist or photographer will make the image from a certain distance.
+To properly ‘render’ the human face a skilled artist or photographer will make the image from a certain distance.
 Many photographers understand that an 85mm lens fills the frame while giving the most pleasing perspective of a person’s face.
 If the 85mm is not available the knowledgable photographer will step back and later crop the image to represent the same pleasing perspective without all the distraction of a big background.
 Longer than 85mm lenses are often used to create wonderful lens Bokea, the dreamy blurring of the picture’s background that a telephoto lens excels at.
 This also brings attention to the subject because the eye (and brain) naturally go to the part of an image with the best focus.
 The subjects closer eye iris will still be tack sharp.
 In front and behind that focus point focus falls off.
 We usually don’t see the flattening of perspective as undesirable with very long lenses compared to the distortion a wide angle gives.
 Most glamor magazine covers are made with longer lenses.
 If the ear and hair are out of focus- you can bet the lens was 180mm or longer.
 Of course a wider lens is fine for full length or group photos.
 Remember- it isn’t the lens that creates the perspective.
 It is the distance between the lens and subject that determines perspective.
 The lens’ focal length simply allows the photographer to include or limit what is in the frame from a given distance.
 In fact, if you view a print made with a so-called fish-eye lens, a very wide angle lens, with the print just an inch from your eye the perspective will be rendered ‘normal’!

 Perspective is not adjustable.
 Only point of view and viewing distance to the screen or print is flexible…